SamScherer1/SwiftDJITutorials/source/ios-tutorials/index.md

 ## Enjoying the First Person View

 If you can see the live video stream in the application, congratulations!
 Let's move forward.

+Note that you may have to change the camera's mode before the fpv will show.

   ![fpv](../images/tutorials-and-samples/iOS/FPVDemo/fpv.jpg)